Augustus III of Poland: War of the Polish Succession

 Augustus on his candidacy to the Polish throne was opposed by Stanisław I Leszczyński (Stanislaus I), who had usurped the throne with Swedish support during the Great Northern War.
 Reigning from 1706 until 1709, Stanisław was overthrown after the Swedish defeat at Poltava.
-Returning from exile in 1733 with the support of Louis XV of France and Spain, Stanisław sparked the War of the Polish Succession.
+Returning from exile in 1733 with the support of Louis XV of France and Philip V of Spain, Stanisław sparked the War of the Polish Succession.

 Throughout the spring and summer of 1733, France began mobilizing and stationing forces along its northern and eastern borders, while Austria massed troops on the Polish frontier, reducing garrisons in the Duchy of Milan for the purpose.
 Prince Eugene of Savoy recommended to the emperor a more warlike posture against its longtime rival, France.
 He suggested that the Rhine valley and northern Italy should be strengthened with more troops, however only minimal steps were taken to improve imperial defences on the Rhine.
 In July 1733, Augustus agreed to Austria's and Russia's terms per Löwenwolde's Treaty.
 During the election sejm in August, Russian troops counting 30,000 men under the command of Peter Lacy entered Poland to secure Augustus' succession.
 The election was de jure won by Stanisław, with 12,000 votes.
-Augustus received 3,000, however, he had the support of Poland's influential, wealthiest and most corrupt magnates, such as Michael Servacy Wiśniowiecki.
+Augustus received 3,000, however, he had the support of Poland's influential, wealthiest and most corrupt magnates, such as Michał Serwacy Wiśniowiecki.

 The Franco-Spanish coalition declared war on Austria and Saxony on 10 October.
 The Italian states of Savoy-Sardinia and Parma also joined the struggle against Austrian rule in northern Italy.
 Most of the battles took place outside of Poland and the main focus of the war was personal interests and demonstration of superiority.
 The Russian-Saxon forces chased Stanisław until he was besieged at Gdańsk (Danzig) on 22 February 1734.
 In June, when the garrisons at Gdańsk surrendered, Stanisław fled to Königsberg and then back to France.
 The Pacification Sejm in 1736 de facto confirmed Augustus III as King of Poland and Grand Duke of Lithuania.

 To this day, the aphorism and phrase od Sasa do Lasa (lit. from the Saxon to Leszczyński) exists in the Polish language and is used when describing two completely opposite things in everyday life.